zitadel/zitadel/apps/login/readme.md

 > NOTE: The session and therefore the user factor defines which login settings are checked for available options.

+> NOTE: `listAuthenticationMethodTypes()` does not consider different domains for u2f or passkeys.
+The check whether a user should be redirected to one of the pages `/passkey/set` or `/u2f/set`, should be extended to use a domain filter (https://github.com/zitadel/zitadel/issues/8615)

 ### /passkey/set

 <img src="./screenshots/passkeyset.png" alt="/passkey/set" width="400px" />